kvarak/dnd/docs/_Folk/elf.md

 - **Fey Ancestry**.
 You have advantage on saving throws against being charmed, and magic can't put you to sleep.

 - **Low-light Vision**.
 Accustomed to twilight forests and the night sky, you have superior vision.
-You can see in dim light within 60 feet as if it were bright light.
+You can see in dim light within 60 ft as if it were bright light.

 - **Trance**.
 Elves don't need to sleep.
 Instead, they meditate deeply for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.